 There is no love left only infidelity and lust.
 Now people get bored of each other, times have changed they say.
 Yet they want someone to accept them for what they are, what folly!
 Trashcans only deserve rubbish and not flowers to ooze out of their chest.
 Children have become less innocent as they are affected by the culture.

 The changing times have brought waves of Depression, Anxiety, and Fear:

-Divorce cases are soaring high as couples who sleep together don’t have hours to bond but have enough time to play mind games.
+Divorce cases are soaring high as couples who sleep together, don’t have hours to bond.
+But they do have enough time to play mind games.
 To hide things from each other and to hop like play bunnies hither and thither.
 Moral values are at stake and people lie often.
 Things we were taught as kids make no sense now.
 It has become too vintage now, the only fact being this vintage thing has no value in the modern world.

 Meeting people gives no joy rather it brings more emptiness and void in life: